mmaton/codiusCostSort/README.md

 # codiusCostSort
 Sort codius hosts by cost to find cheap servers.
+Extend it as you wish <3

 Written for node 10 - run index.js and enjoy the PoC, sample output: